ibm-satellite/academy-labs/azure/azure-prework.md

 # Clean up

+Do NOT execute this section, until end of the Academy or if you have issues during the creation of the location.

 For Clean Up you have to remove Azure resources and IBM Cloud Location

 ## 1. Remove Azure resources